-Pole barn homes, container homes, geodesic domes, Quonset hut homes, 2-4 units or more, I've had calls about all kinds of odd building types.
+Pole barn homes, container homes, mixed use, geodesic domes, quonset hut homes, 2-4 units or more, I've had calls about all kinds of building types.
 Unfortunately you can't use a standard 1x Close Construction to Perm loan for any of these.
 The program exists to help build homes that are mainstream, not unique or special.
 Sorry, not my rules.

 Lenders have to think about what happens if they have to foreclose on any of these homes.
 They want to resell them as quickly as possible to minimize their loss.
 It's much easier and quicker to sell a home that appeals to the majority of buyers, not a small group.

 If you want to build one of these homes you are going to need a large down payment, 30-40% or more.
 Even then you're going to need to shop around for a lender.
 Most lenders, even conventional lenders, have rules in place about not doing these loans.